billschnoebelen/cce_blog_old/content/blog/2021-02-22-tee-slot-vise-stop/index.md

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-02-22-tee-slot-vise-stop/brother-speedio-s700x1-3-vise-6-side-setup.JPG" alt="mill setup for up to 8x8x3 plates machining all 6 sides on a Brother SPEEDIO
 S700X1"><br/>

 This caused a problem.
-The <a href="https://www.google.com/search?q=mill+vise+stop&tbm=isch&ved=2ahUKEwjL9e6s8PvuAhUUqZ4KHWplADAQ2-cCegQIABAA" target="_blank">current vise stops</a> were either too big on the sides or invaded my precious milling area.
+The <a href="https://www.google.com/search?q=mill+vise+stop&tbm=isch&ved=2ahUKEwjL9e6s8PvuAhUUqZ4KHWplADAQ2-cCegQIABAA" target="_blank" rel="noopener noreferrer">current vise stops</a> were either too big on the sides or invaded my precious milling area.

 I needed something which was fast to put on and take off, required a single tool to adjust, and you don't have to bend over backwards to get at a fastener.
 It also had to live in a 3/4" [19mm] space between the mill vises.
 Simple!